PaulsAgileIndex/swissquant/README.md

 ### Prerequisite

-  1. Add project Lombok to your IDE [https://projectlombok.org/](https://projectlombok.org/) -
+  1. Add project Lombok to your IDE ([https://projectlombok.org/](https://projectlombok.org/) -
   the class ``com.swissquant.assignment.numbersdistance.model.Point`` is using it).
   **ADVANTAGE:**
-  One does not have write ``getter/setter/hashCode/equals`` methods anymore.
+  One does not have to write ``getter/setter/hashCode/equals`` methods anymore.
   For **Eclipse**:
   Amend ``eclipse.ini`` and add ``lombok.jar`` to ``ECLIPSE_HOME`` (same
   place where ``eclipse.ini`` could be found).